Jonathan-R-Anderson/internetcomputer/README.md

 The resulting ISO image is written to `build/anonymOS.iso`.
 Use `make run` to boot it in QEMU.

+To include the stock `dmd` compiler in the image, run `./scripts/build_dmd.sh` before `make build`.
+The script automatically fetches the upstream sources if they are missing and compiles them with your cross-compiled `ldc2`.

 ## Shell Integration

 The build pulls the TTY shell from the external repository using